 One common assumption is that healthcare providers are laggards when it comes to IoT adoption.
 However, a recent Gartner survey of healthcare CIOs says otherwise.
-Healthcare CIOs have firmly embedded IoT into their operations, for both clinical care delivery and business processes.
+Healthcare CIOs have firmly embedded IoT into their asset tracking and operations, for both clinical care delivery and business processes.

-The definition of IoT has expanded to include traditional connected medical devices and healthcare-specific devices, such as lab equipment and real-time location systems.
+The definition of IoT has expanded to include traditional connected medical devices and healthcare-specific assets, such as lab equipment and real-time location systems.
 Healthcare providers also use IoT in the back office in the form of HVAC control and physical security systems.
-Here’s how healthcare CIOs are using IoT across several functional areas, according to the survey:

 Facilities